Pesticides in Tap Water: How Are Tests Conducted in France?

 According to ANSES, a pesticide is considered relevant to water intended for human consumption “whenever there is reason to believe that it (or its degradation products) could pose an unacceptable health risk to consumers.”

 Depending on the category in question, the limit values in drinking water vary.
-Relevant metabolites are subject to the same quality limit of 0.1 µg/L as pesticides, while non-relevant metabolites are subject to a limit of 0.9 µg/L.
+Relevant metabolites are subject to the same quality limit of 0.1 µg/l as pesticides, while irrelevant metabolites are subject to a limit of 0.9 µg/l.

-That is why, by the fall of 2022, S-metolachlor metabolites had already become a topic of discussion: following a reassessment of their relevance, the limit was lowered to 0.9 µg/l, thereby making water that had previously been deemed unfit for consumption in certain French municipalities drinkable again, even though its quality had not actually changed.
-These changes are a source of confusion for consumers and can, quite understandably, raise doubts about the quality of their tap water.
+That is why, by the fall of 2022, S-metolachlor metabolites had already become a topic of discussion: following a reassessment of their relevance, the limit for these metabolites was lowered to 0.9 µg/l, thereby making water that had previously been deemed unfit for consumption in certain French municipalities safe to drink again—even though its quality had not actually changed.
+These changes are a source of confusion for consumers and may, quite understandably, raise doubts about the quality of their tap water.

 What options are available to limit the spread of infection?

-One obvious way to limit contamination of drinking water is to reduce inputs at the source by phasing out the widespread use of pesticides.
-However, the issue of persistent organic pollutants remains, as these substances can linger in the environment for years, or even decades.
+One obvious option for limiting contamination of drinking water is to reduce inputs at the source by ending the widespread use of pesticides.
+However, the issue of persistent organic pollutants remains, as these can linger in the environment for years or even decades.

 There is also a remedial solution, which would involve adapting existing treatment processes.
-In fact, the typical conventional process currently in use is generally insufficient to remove all pesticides.
-To address this, a so-called multi-barrier approach must be adopted by adding several treatment steps to the standard process.
+In fact, the typical conventional process currently in place is generally insufficient to remove all pesticides.
+To achieve this, a so-called “multi-barrier” approach must be adopted by adding several treatment steps to the standard process.

 One example is the combination of powdered activated carbon and ultrafiltration (a membrane-based technique), which appears to be effective for removing pesticides and their metabolites.